awakenedhaki/masterR/playground/toy_data/README.md

 ### Visualizing our data

-Lets remind ourselves about what variables are present in our dataframe.
+Let’s remind ourselves about what variables are present in our dataframe.

 ``` r
 colnames(dat)